Frequently Asked Questions

 Its construction will allow us to scale up the technical advancements we've achieved in our first 6 prototypes to commercial scale.
 Additionally, we will increase the repetition rate of fusion pulses.
 In Trenta, we ran fusion pulses once every ten minutes.
 Polaris will pulse once a second (1 Hz).

-We expect that Polaris will be able to demonstrate the production a small amount of net electricity by 2024.
+We expect that Polaris will be able to demonstrate the production of a small amount of net electricity by 2024.
 We will continue to iterate our device quickly so we can offer commercial fusion power for the grid as soon as possible.

 We estimate that Helion’s fusion power will be one of the lowest cost sources of electricity.